Summary by Monique Minnema, haematologist UMC Utrecht Cancer Center:

 In the last presentation of the session, Per Ljungman, outlined the considerations underlying the decision to transfer the register from ProMISe to the new system MACRO.
 The increasing complexity of transplantations and the need to capture new technologies require a system that is more flexible and manageable, to be able to perform high-quality data collection and analyses.
 For this reason, too, it is imperative that only the minimum essential data is collected.
 The new system will work with modules, which can be adjusted when research questions shift.
 The core data comprises variables that define diseases, procedures, timepoints and events, as well as any other variables necessary for benchmarking, which is an important new use of the registry.

-Summary by John Murray, EBMT Nurses Group President and Orla Stewart, Member Nurses Group Communication & Networking Committee:
+Summary by John Murray, EBMT Nurses Group President, Orla Stewart and Diana Comerford, Nurses Group Communication & Networking Committee:

 Saturday 16 February - Session XIII Nurses session - Patient care - Part I

 - What is driving CARs into the spotlight - The science simplified | E. Vickers

 - A CAR-T for Everything - Overview of current studies and indications | R. Davies

 - Patient selection and harvesting the CAR | M. Vercasson